am517/Saikanji/README.md

 **A beautiful color stroke-order font for learning and displaying kanji.**

 SaiKanji transforms the excellent [KanjiVG](https://kanjivg.tagaini.net/) stroke data into a modern, vibrant color font.
 Each stroke is individually colored with smooth gradients, and stroke order numbers are embedded directly in the font — making it ideal for education, flashcards, apps, and design work.
+Check out the [demo](https://saikanji.moore.is/)

 ![SaiKanji Preview](saikanji.jpg)